openziti/ziti-doc/docfx_project/ziti/quickstarts/network/common-quickstart.md

 ### Obtain and Change the Default Password

-When first launched - the instace will deposit a file into the file system at /home/nfadmin/.config/ziti/ziti-controller/credentials.json.
+When first launched - the instance will deposit a file into the file system at
+$HOME/.config/ziti/ziti-cli.json.

 > [!NOTE]
 > Since this is your first Ziti deployment this system is expected to be transient.
 If the IP address or DNS entry